EXPLAINER: What’s behind federal anti-lynching legislation?

 Till, 14, was visiting relatives in Mississippi, from his home in Chicago in 1955 when it was alleged that he whistled at a white woman.
 He was kidnapped, beaten and shot in the head.
 A large metal fan also was tied to his neck with barbed wire.
 Till’s body then was thrown into a river.
 His mother insisted on an open funeral casket to show the world what had been done to her child.

 Two white men, Roy Bryant and his half-brother J.W.
-Milam, were accused, but acquitted by a jury of all white men.
+Milam, were accused, but acquitted by a jury composed entirely of white men.
 Bryant and Milam later told a reporter that they kidnapped and killed Till.

 Countryman called Till’s mother’s actions an “extraordinary campaign of shame on the nation.”